South Korea accuses Japan of 'lukewarm' stand on North Korea sanctions

 Officials from the two sides met in Tokyo on Friday to discuss the export restrictions but they failed to make any progress.
 Instead, they have been exchanging rebukes about what each side said publicly after the five-hour talks.

-Japanese Trade Minister Hiroshige Seko said on Tuesday it was regrettable that South Korea had given an erroneous account of the talks.
+Seko said on Tuesday it was regrettable that South Korea had given an erroneous account of the talks.

-Japan had lodged a protest with South Korea, saying it had broken an agreement on what the two sides would disclose, a Japanese trade ministry official said on the weekend..
+Japan lodged a protest with South Korea, saying it had broken an agreement on what the two sides would disclose, a Japanese trade ministry official said on the weekend..

-Meanwhile, the old acrimony about Japan’s wartime behavior looks set to flare up again with South Koreans forced to work for Japanese occupiers seeking a court order to forcibly liquidate Japan’s Mitsubishi Heavy Industries’ (7011.T) assets to compensate them, their lawyers said.
+Meanwhile, old acrimony over Japan’s wartime behavior looks set to flare up again with South Koreans forced to work for Japanese occupiers seeking a court order to forcibly liquidate Japan’s Mitsubishi Heavy Industries’ (7011.T) assets to compensate them, their lawyers said.

 South Korea’s Supreme Court last year ordered the Japanese company to compensate 10 forced labor victims, drawing a strong rebuke from Japan, which believes the matter was settled under a 1965 treaty.